Mental Health Facilities Charleston, WV

 Prestera Center Boone Satellite Office - 21.7 miles from Charleston, WV

 Prestera Center Boone Satellite Office is a mental health facility in Danville, WV, located at 376 Kenmore Drive, 25053 zip code area.
-Prestera Center Boone Satellite Office provides telemedicine/telehealth and outpatient treatment.
-Prestera Center Boone Satellite Office provides trauma therapy, dialectical behavior therapy and individual psychotherapy to adults, children / adolescents and young adults.
-Prestera Center Boone Satellite Office also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services offered by Prestera Center Boone Satellite Office consist of mentoring/peer support/consumer-run services, court-ordered outpatient treatment and suicide prevention services.
+Prestera Center Boone Satellite Office provides outpatient treatment and telemedicine/telehealth.
+Prestera Center Boone Satellite Office provides group therapy, behavior modification and psychotropic medication to seniors 65 or older, adults and young adults.
+Prestera Center Boone Satellite Office also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered by Prestera Center Boone Satellite Office consist of case management, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Learn More